 Plant-Based Milk: I alternate between using oat milk and almond milk.
 You can use whatever vegan milk option you like best or have on hand.

 Using a sweetened or flavored version will cut out other ingredients that you might use.
-If you do use a flavor (vanilla, chocolate, etc.) or a sweetened version, feel free to omit the vanilla extract and/or the maple syrup.
+If you do use a flavor (vanilla, chocolate, etc.) or a sweetened version it's a great way to add extra flavor.

-Vanilla Extract: This will give things a nice vanilla flavor, yum!
-Feel free to omit if you don't have any on hand, used a flavored plant-based milk, or if you just don't like vanilla.
+Vanilla Extract: This will give things a nice vanilla flavor if you don't have a flavored yogurt.

 Maple Syrup: An optional ingredient to sweeten things up.
 You can also use agave nectar or organic cane sugar instead.
 Again, feel free to omit if you use a sweetened plant milk.

-Plant-Based Yogurt: Optional ingredient.
-Adding a scoop (roughly ¼ cup) to this recipe will make it extra rich and creamy.
+Plant-Based Yogurt: Adding a scoop (roughly ¼ cup) to this recipe will make it extra rich and creamy.
+I prefer to use a flavored yogurt for flavor and variety when I make this recipe.

 Step 1: Combine all of the ingredients to a mason jar or similar container that has a lid.

-Step 3: Remove from the fridge at the 5 minute mark and mix it all up again really thoroughly.
+Step 3: Wait 2-3 minutes then mix it all up again really thoroughly.
 This is really important because things will get really clumpy if you skip this step.
-Place back in the fridge for at least an hour until it really thickens nicely.
+Cover the container and place it in the fridge for at least an hour until it really thickens nicely.

-Step 4: Remove from the fridge, mix one last time, add any toppings, and enjoy!
+Step 4: Remove the chia pudding from the fridge, mix one last time if needed, add any toppings you prefer, and enjoy!

 Substitutions and Omissions